TaylorBeeston/image-colorizer/README.md

 ## How It Works

-The Image Colorizer uses a sophisticated combination of CPU and GPU processing to efficiently transform images.
+he Image Colorizer uses a sophisticated combination of CPU and GPU processing to efficiently transform images.
 Here's a detailed overview of the process:

 ```mermaid
 graph TD